SereninSparks/guides.sereninsparks.com/_posts/rs3/trees-and-herbs-farming-route.md

 ## Route

-Throughout your route you will grab a single compost of plant cure from the Tool Leprechaun.
+Throughout your route you will grab a single compost or plant cure from the Tool Leprechaun.
 You can dispose of the empty bucket with them if you want, or drop it.
-The empty vial should be dropped.
+The empty vial should always be dropped.

 Because the aim of this guide is to maximize Farming XP, you'll pay the farmers to clear your Tree Patches whenever possible.
 Fruit Tree Patches and Herb Patches will be cleared by you every time you can.